ack-lab-demos/ack-lab-demo-swap/README.md

 A demonstration of secure agent-to-agent commerce using the Agent Commerce Kit (ACK), showcasing how autonomous AI agents can negotiate and execute USDC to SOL swaps with built-in authentication and payment processing.

-This demo showcases agent-to-agent communication using the ACK Hub SDK.
+This demo showcases agent-to-agent communication using the ACK Lab SDK.
 It demonstrates how AI agents collaborate to execute cryptocurrency swaps, with one agent (Agent A) representing a user who wants to swap USDC for SOL, and another agent (Agent B) providing the swap service.